-Several major projects have been mooted for Mid-Canterbury over recent years involving irrigation, agricultural processing and industrial processing.
+Several major projects have been mooted for Mid-Canterbury over recent years involving irrigation, agricultural processing, and industrial processing.
 Any large additional loads could require major system reinforcement with associated increased expenditure on development and enhancement projects.
 This activity would also highlight the potential shortage of skilled labour which could either delay or price-escalate projects.
 This expenditure will have to be at least partially funded by the end user, either as a capital contribution or through a longer-term contractual arrangement.
-Maintenance expenditure will not be directly affected except insofar as competition for resources may slightly reduce the level of non-critical work carried out.
+Maintenance expenditure will not be directly affected, except insofar as competition for resources may slightly reduce the level of non-critical work carried out.
+These major consumer developments can have significant economic benefits to the community.